Medical Massage Therapy Career Path & Outlook — Pros and Cons …

 But all that said, you can only keep a secret for so long.
 And the secret of the effectiveness for massage and bodywork for many health care issues is finally, though slowly, getting known.
 The message about massage IS getting out.

-Therefore, with all the pent up demand and various factors just touched on above, we see a potential high growth in application of massage & bodywork therapies coming very soon.
+Therefore, with all the pent-up demand and various factors just touched on above, we see a potentially high growth in the application of massage & bodywork therapies coming very soon.
 In fact, it’s already started.
 It’s been growing, but very slowly, for many years.